 Dr. Lindquist is the medical program director at Swedish Weight Loss Services (Seattle) and is one of the founders of Monarch Medical Weight Loss Centers in Oregon.
 He is board-certified in family medicine and is a diplomate of the American of Board of Obesity Medicine.
 His background is in emergency medicine and emergency medical services (EMS), and in 2001 he was honored as Oregon EMS Medical Director of the Year.
 His experience in EMS and community service continues to inform his activities in program development, community and physician education, practitioner training and direct patient care.
 Dr. Lindquist received his medical degree from the University of Washington (Seattle) and completed his residency at the University of South Florida (Tampa).

 The American Society of Bariatric Physicians (www.asbp.org) is the leading association for clinical physicians and other providers dedicated to the comprehensive medical treatment of patients affected by obesity and associated conditions.
 Many ASBP-member physicians also hold certification from the American Board of Obesity Medicine.
 Physicians may download a free copy of the ASBP Obesity Algorithm at www.ObesityAlgorithm.org.
-Individuals can search for obesity medicine specialists in their own area at www.FindObesityTreatment.org.
+Individuals can search for obesity medicine clinicians in their own area at www.FindObesityTreatment.org.

 Note to the Editor: A photo of Dr. Lindquist is available upon request.